 Where possible, we’ll collect your personal information directly from you.

-We may also collect your personal information from other super entities and other third parties where it is necessary for the administration of your account or provision of benefits and services to you.
+If we don’t have your personal information, including your name, date of birth, address, contact numbers, email address and TFN these can be provided by your employer to enable us to accept, and process, your super contributions and maintain your account.
+We may also collect your personal information from the Australian Taxation Office, other super entities and other third parties where it’s necessary for the administration of your account or provision of benefits and services to you.
 Where information has been collected from a third party, it’s the responsibility of the third party to notify the person that their personal information has been disclosed to us.

 We have strict security measures in place to protect your personal information.